Sunset Boulevard (film): Aftermath

-Sunset Boulevard was the last collaboration between Wilder and Brackett.
-They parted amicably and did not publicly air any grievances for the rest of their lives.
-However, in later years, Brackett confided in screenwriter/director Garson Kanin that he had not anticipated the split, or had ever understood exactly what happened or why.
+Sunset Boulevard was the last collaboration between Wilder and Brackett; they parted amicably and did not publicly air any grievances for the rest of their lives.
+In later years, Brackett confided in screenwriter/director Garson Kanin that he had not anticipated the split, nor had he ever understood exactly what happened or why.
 He described it as "an unexpected blow" from which he never recovered fully; when asked to respond to Brackett's comments, Wilder remained silent.

 The two men briefly reunited in October 1951 to face charges that they had plagiarized Sunset Boulevard.
 Former Paramount accountant Stephanie Joan Carlson alleged that in 1947 she had submitted to Wilder and Brackett, at their request, manuscripts of stories, both fictional and based on fact, she had written about studio life.
 She claimed that one in particular, Past Performance, served as the basis for the Sunset script, and sued the screenwriters and Paramount for $100,000 in general damages, $250,000 in punitive damages, $700,000 based on the box office returns, and an additional $350,000 for good measure, for a total of $1,400,000.
 Carlson's suit was dismissed after two and a half years.
 In 1954, a similar suit was filed by playwright Edra Buckler, who claimed material she had written had been the screenplay's source.
 Her suit was dismissed the following year.

 Brackett's Hollywood career continued after his split with Wilder.
 He won an Academy Award for his screenplay for Titanic (1953), and wrote Niagara (1953), the breakthrough film for Marilyn Monroe as a dramatic actress.
 It was Wilder, however, who realized Monroe's comedic abilities in The Seven Year Itch and Some Like It Hot.
 Brackett's career waned by the end of the decade, though he did produce the Oscar-nominated film The King and I (1956).
 He received an Honorary Oscar for Lifetime Achievement in 1958.